Fat Lie Theory: Abstract representations up to homotopy of Lie groupoids

 \subsection{Split ruths}

-Let $\calE_G$ be an abstract ruth.
+Let $\calE_G = (\calE_G)_\textnormal{N} \otimes_{(CG)_\textnormal{N}} CG$ be an abstract ruth.
 There is a non-canonical, filtration preserving, $CG$-linear isomorphism of $\calE_G^\bullet$ with the sum of the $\bullet$-antidiagonal of

-We consider the bigraded object above to be filtered by the rows: $\calF_k$ are those elements of $\calE_G$ that lie in a row $\ge k$.
+We consider the bigraded object above to be filtered by the rows: $\calF_k$ consists of those elements of $\calE_G$ that lie in a row $\ge k$.
 We can view a component in degree $(k,\bullet-k)$\footnote{We use the matrix convention, so $k$ denotes the row and $\bullet-k$ the column.} as

 Now, $\delta$ decomposes into maps\footnote{Notice that $\partial=\delta_0$ is determined by the previously defined $\partial$.}